 For organizations that maintain or compile data on individuals, the right LMS is essential for complying with the federal mandates outlined in 21 CFR Part 11.
-Choosing the right learning management system is critical, and will play a central role in how well secured electronic records are, how secure system logins are, and even whether unauthorized access attempts are noticed and logged.
+Choosing the right learning management system is critical and will play a central role in how well-secured electronic records are, how to secure system logins are, and even whether unauthorized access attempts are noticed and logged.

 One of the first things to consider when choosing an LMS is whether or not it secures user data and prevents unauthorized access.
 The system should provide administrators with the ability to set access limits for users, ensuring that everyone has access to the information they need, but no more.
 Administrators should also be able to identify and then block suspicious users.
 Protecting user data is one of the core goals of 21 CFR Part 11.

 Another consideration when choosing an LMS for compliance with 21 CFR Part 11 is the level of login protection offered.
 Are usernames and passwords required to be completely unique?
 Does the system automatically prompt users to change their username and password regularly to ensure good hygiene?
 Some learning management systems that handle huge user loads may share the same login or have similar logins.
 It’s critical that every user has completely unique credentials and that they change their logins regularly.
 Learn more about 21 CFR Part 11 password policy.

 In the past, it wasn’t uncommon for systems to allow users to log in with just a password.
 However, a single set of credentials is not sufficient to prevent unauthorized access.
 Two sets of credentials, such as a username and a password, or even a password, and something the user might have with them physically, such as an ID tag, can provide stronger authentication.
 Two-factor authentication – a standard username/password plus digital verification through a smartphone or other mobile device – can provide even more protection.